 In Greece, security for housing loans is created by establishing a mortgage.
 A mortgage can be established by a notarial deed (or by a judicial decision, or by law in special cases).
 The establishment of a mortgage by notarial deed is quite costly and it is therefore not the preferred method of establishing a mortgage among banks and borrowers.
 Instead, in most cases, banks obtain a pre-notation of a mortgage, which is an injunction over the property entitling its beneficiary to obtain a mortgage as soon as a final judgment for the secured claim has been obtained, but which is valid as of the date of the pre-notation.
-In relation to enforceability, ranking of the security and preferred right to the proceeds of the auction, there is no difference between a holder of a mortgage and a holder of a pre-notation of a mortgage and a mortgage eneed an enforcement right before being able to commence enforcement procedures.
+In relation to enforceability, ranking of the security and preferred right to the proceeds of the auction, there is no difference between a holder of a mortgage and a holder of a pre-notation of a mortgage, since the latter is treated as a secured creditor of the property.
+Both the holder of a pre-notation of a mortgage and a mortgage need an enforcement right before being able to commence enforcement procedures.
 The difference between holding a mortgage and holding a pre-notation of a mortgage is that the pre-notation is a conditional security interest whose preferential treatment is subject to the unappealable adjudication of the claim it purports to secure, whereas a mortgagee's claim is enforceable pursuant to the mortgage deed itself.

 Establishing a pre-notation is the most common way of establishing security for a housing loan in Greece.
-The pre-notation, as a form of injunction, can be established with or without the consent of the owner(s) of the property on which the pre-notation will be established, but is only granted pursuant to a court decision.
-The procedures adopted by lenders of housing loans in practice have led to an arrangement whereby pre-notations are granted "by consent", where both the lending bank and the owner of the property over which the pre-notation will be established (i.e. the Borrower, the Guarantor or a third party) appear before the competent court and consent to the establishment of the pre-notation on the specific real estate property.
-The court issues the decision immediately (in fact, the decision is drafted beforehand by the lending bank and is certified and signed by the judge who hears the claim).
-Having certified the court decision and a summary thereof, the lawyer of the lending bank takes them to the Cadastre or the Land Registry) of certificates confirming:
+The pre-notation, as a form of injunction, can be established with or without the consent of the owner(s) of the property on which the pre-notation will be established.
+The pre-notation can be granted pursuant to a court decision when consent is absent, or by an act of lawyer, when consensual (in accordance with Article 208 of the Greek Code of Civil Procedure).
+In the first occasion, both the lending bank and the owner of the property over which the pre-notation will be established (i.e. the Borrower, the Guarantor or a third party) appear before the competent court and the court renders its decision in accordance with Article 706 of the of the Greek Code of Civil Procedure.
+Conversely, in instances of consensual pre- notation, the decision assumes the form of an act issued by a lawyer, who is responsible for reviewing the documentation submitted by lending bank and the owner of the property (in accordance with Article 208 of the Greek Code of Civil Procedure).
+It is noted that, the procedures adopted by lenders of housing loans in practice have led to an arrangement whereby pre-notations are granted "by consent".
+Having certified the court decision/or act of lawyer and a summary thereof, the lawyer of the lending bank takes them to the Cadastre or the Land Registry, where applicable, along with a written request for the issuance (by the Cadastre or the Land Registry) of certificates confirming:

-- (a) the ownership by the person that consented to the granting of the pre-notation (i.e. the Borrower, the Guarantor or a third party) of the mortgaged property; - (b) the registration and class of the pre-notation; - (c) the absence of (judicially raised) claims of third parties against the current and all previous owner(s) of the mortgaged property; and - (d) any other mortgages, pre-notations or seizures preceding the pre-notation registered by the bank.
+- (a) the ownership by the person that consented to the granting of the pre-notation (i.e. the Borrower, the Guarantor or a third party) of the mortgaged property; - (b) the registration and class of the pre-notation;

+- (c) the absence of (judicially raised) claims of third parties against the current and all previous owner(s) of the mortgaged property; and - (d) any other mortgages, pre-notations or seizures preceding the pre-notation registered by the bank.